tmcintirejr/CS499/index.md

 ## 🛠️ Professional Self-Assessment

 ### 1  Coursework, ePortfolio & Professional Growth
-Building this ePortfolio around a single codebase—the **IT-145 “Grazioso Salvare” animal-rescue application**—forced me to iterate exactly the way production teams do: refactor, optimise, then persist data securely.
+Building this ePortfolio around a single codebase—the **IT-145 “Grazioso Salvare” animal-rescue application**—forced me to iterate exactly the way production teams do: refactor, optimize, then persist data securely.
 Although every visible artifact comes from that project, each enhancement leverages concepts first mastered across the wider CS curriculum:

 | Strength (learned in …) | How it appears in the capstone |
 |-------------------------|--------------------------------|